Malta

 Language: As a holdover from time as an English colony, everyone in Malta speaks English in addition to Maltese.
 The prevalent English can make for easy travel but it’s also a bit surreal because during your stay you may hear little Maltese, at least in the more common tourist destinations.
 The Maltese language shares so much with Arabic that the Maltese have a good understanding of spoken Arabic and visa versa.
 Most Maltese also understand and/or speak Italian and some Spanish.

-Hospitality: Typical of many island cultures inundated with foreign tourism; locals can be insular and calloused against the seasonal influx of short term visitors.
+Hospitality: Typical of many island cultures inundated with foreign tourism; locals can be insular and calloused against the seasonal influx of short-term visitors.
 To be honest there’s a recurrent feeling in exchanges with locals that they just want to conduct the financial exchange for whatever service they provide and move on as quickly as possible with little genuine connection.
 The warmest locals are often immigrants themselves, a newer population that have more recently made the island their home.

 Undercurrents of Political and Population Conflict: Malta is a place that has changed dramatically within the last decade and many Maltese are not shy about voicing their distrust for a quickly growing population of immigrants that have brought an onslaught of permanent changes to the old Maltese ways of life and purportedly increased crime to the island.
-Additionally there’s an undercurrent of dissatisfaction with political economic issues, a widespread local perception of rampant corruption in government.
+Additionally, there’s an undercurrent of dissatisfaction with political economic issues and a widespread local perception of rampant corruption in government.
 The sentiment seemed to be that while tourist money pours through the island yearly, it’s not well distributed and there is a gripping monopoly on many industries leaving little opportunity to climb for those who aren’t already well connected.

 Authentic “Malta”: On Malta’s nearby, sister island; Gozo, a slower pace of life leaves islanders with the energy to meet and greet visitors and locals enjoy taking the time to explain arts and traditions or just to chat.
 Even the Maltese recommend spending some time on Gozo to get a more authentic sense of “Maltese” life.